Finiteness results for Abelian tree models: Tensor formulation of the main results

 \begin{thm}[Main Theorem IV] If $K$ is algebraically closed and of characteristic zero, then for all $k \in \NN$, there exists a $\degr \in \NN$ such that for each $G$-spaced tree $\tre$ such that $|B_{\ve}| \leq k$ for each $\ve \in \Int(\tre)$, the variety $\eqm(\tre)$ is defined by the vanishing of a number of polynomials of degree at most $\degr$. \end{thm}

+The bound $\degr$ will certainly have to depend on $k$.
+For instance, if $G$ is the trivial group, and $\tre$ is a star tree, then the variety $\eqm(\tre)$ is the variety of tensors of rank at most $k$, and no polynomials of degree less than $k+1$ vanish on this variety.
 Main Theorem I is a direct corollary of this theorem; the details for passing from the case of unrooted trees without the restriction that row sums of transition matrices are $1$ to the case of rooted trees with that additional restriction can be found in Section 3 of \cite{Draisma07b}.